Gassandrid/ewan.my/content/Notes/Differential Equations/Lecture 2 - Linear First-Order Differential Equations.md

 This recovers the integrating-factor formula.
 The same idea extends to linear systems.

-## Special cases and long-term behavior
+## Special Cases and Long-term Behavior

 For the homogeneous IVP,